This Day In Literary History

 Quote Of The Day

 "The truth, finally, is who can tell it." - Chang-Rae Lee

-Today's video features Chang-Rae Lee discussing his most recent novel, On Such a Full Sea.
+Today's video features Chang-Rae Lee discussing his most recent novel, My Year Abroad, on a New York Public Library livestream.
 Enjoy!

 The Craft of Writing in the Blogosphere